dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 And the GUI is now available again in the browser.
 Not only that, but the **mv_met_out** database still exists!
 This is the reason why we write the MySQL output files to your local machine.
 Whenever you re-launch METviewer it reads any existing database information from those files.
-So you can start and stop the METviewer container whenver you'd like without losing any data.
+So you can start and stop the METviewer container whenever you'd like without losing any data.

 Thank you for watching this video.
 I hope you find running METviewer through Docker to be a useful option.